-In total, 222 pulverized pulp samples were selected from Banyan's 2018 diamond drilling program, all of which had been previously assayed by fire at Bureau Veritas Labs.
+In total, 222 pulverized pulp samples were selected from Banyan's 2018 diamond drilling program, all of which had been previously assayed using fire assay procedure at Bureau Veritas Labs.
 All selected pulps represented individual drill samples from within the Airstrip Zone that reported above 0.2 g/t gold in Fire Assay and were selected across all grade ranges with a broad spatial distribution throughout the zone of mineralization.
 These pulps were submitted for hot CN shake assays and those that assayed from 0.2 g/t to 17.8 g/t gold returned an average extraction of 68%, with 90% of the samples ranging from 41.2% to 86.9%.

-13.4 Bottle Roll Leach Testing (Program 21013)
+13.2.2 Bottle Roll Leach Testing